 The first step is to find out where reefs are and map them accurately.
 This provides the focus that reef assessments need to find targets and identify different features that need investigation.
 From nautical and topographic maps to aerial photographs and satellite imagery (and basically anything I can get my hands on), this is how I have used maps to help me plan a reef assessment, locate different reef zones and benthic communities for in-water verification.
 There is no adequate, accurate, and sufficiently detailed source of information available.
 Aerial photos where they exist and are available are expensive and the improved and freely available satellite imagery are great sources even if cover is limited in many remote areas.
 The Allen Coral Atlas merges satellite imagery with other layers in the attempt to provide the detail we need to make conservation decisions.

 Rod collecting coral reef data on Palmyra atoll.
-(Photo by Rod Salm, 2020)
+(Photo by Sharon Winslow, 2016)

-Rod inspecting Staghorn coral, Acropora cervicornis.
-(Photo by Rod Salm, 2020)
+Rod inspecting Staghorn coral, Acropora muricata.
+(Photo by Stephanie Wear, 2010)

 Once the tech is sufficiently developed and the detailed layers in place, it has the potential to enable analysis at multiple scales.
 The double advantage of reliable large scale (regional) and fine scale (local) rapid coupled with inexpensive analysis of reef condition and conservation needs would be a terrific outcome.
 I understand that this is going to be a long and expensive goal to pursue.
 It’s important to continue pursuing a global map of reefs, but, at the same time, going deeper into countries or locations with good data and ease of access to refine the data layers for two reasons.
 The first is to demonstrate what really is achievable; and the second is to demonstrate to the world where the Atlas project is going in terms of its utility and applicability to world needs.
 Palau would be a great place to start.

 Rod collecting coral reef data in Palau.
-(Photo by Rod Salm, 2020)
+(Photo by Paul Marshall, 2009)